fstromback/mymake/README.md

 - `link`: command line used when linking the intermediate files.
 Use `<files>` for all input files and `<output>` for the output file-name.
 - `linkOutput`: link the output of one target to any target that are dependent on that target.
 See projects for more information.
+- `forwardDeps`: forward any of this target's dependencies to any target that is dependent on this target.
 - `env`: set environment variables.
 Each of the elements in `env` are expected to be of the form:
   `variable=value` or `variable<=value` or `variable=>value`.
 The first form replaces the environment variable `variable` with `value`, the second form prepends `value` to `variable` using the system's separator (`:` on unix and `;` on windows),